Pierre-Monier/voronoi_diagram/README.md

 ![voronoi_diagram](https://github.com/Pierre-Monier/voronoi_diagram/blob/main/screenshot/voronoi_diagram.png)

-This repository is used to draw voronoi diagram.
+This repository is used to draw voronoi diagrams.
 You just have to pass sites point and the size of your diagram.

 ```dart
 getVoronoiDiagram(sites: sites, diagramBound: diagramBound)